ilatovsky/toga/docs/archive/IMPLEMENTATION_SUMMARY.md

 ## Migration Path

-✅ **Immediate**: All existing toga installations benefit automatically ✅ **Enhanced**: Update TouchOSC controllers for full performance gains
+✅ **Immediate**: All existing oscgard installations benefit automatically ✅ **Enhanced**: Update TouchOSC controllers for full performance gains
 ✅ **Zero breaking changes**: Complete backwards compatibility maintained

-This enhancement transforms toga from a functional but network-heavy controller into a high-performance, WiFi-optimized grid interface that rivals wired connections in responsiveness!
+This enhancement transforms oscgard from a functional but network-heavy controller into a high-performance, WiFi-optimized grid interface that rivals wired connections in responsiveness!